 Bachelor of Science in Biomedical Engineering (B.S.
 BMEN)

-The Bachelor of Science degree in Biomedical Engineering incorporates coursework traditionally affiliated with the medical field (biology, anatomy and physiology, biomechanics) and business (economics, statistics, entrepreneurship) while maintaining the rigors of a traditional engineering program (statics, dynamics, circuit design, etc.).
-During senior year, students participate in two Capstone research projects.
+The Bachelor of Science degree in Biomedical Engineering incorporates coursework traditionally affiliated with the medical field (biology, physiology, organic chemistry) and business (economics, statistics, entrepreneurship) while maintaining the rigors of a traditional engineering program (instrumentation, mechanics, materials).
+During senior year, students participate in Capstone design projects.
 In an effort to gain work experience, students may elect to participate in an internship or co-op program.

-The Biomedical Engineering and Biotechnology (BMEBT) graduate programs are offered jointly by the University of Massachusetts campuses at Boston, Dartmouth, Lowell and Worcester.
+Masters and Doctoral degrees in Biomedical Engineering and Biotechnology (BMEBT) are offered jointly by the University of Massachusetts campuses at Boston, Dartmouth, Lowell, and Worcester.

 Learn more about the following BMEBT programs.